Chapter 12 : Lust and Damnation

-“Just wanted to say that if you need your golden quill back, you know where to find me.
+“Just wanted to say, if you need your golden quill back, you know where to find me.
 Oh, yes, and don’t come looking for me until you come up with a nice apology for what you’ve said the last time.”
 He smirked and turned to leave.

 “What?
 But that’s my father’s...!
 You bastard!”
-The girl called Dice shouted in whisper.
+The girl called Jade shouted in whisper.
 She drew her wand so unexpectedly that her girlfriends had no time to hold her down.

 The boy gave a cry of pain, and spun back drawing his own wand.

 “Are you crazy?”
 A small, scared boy tried to grab his friend’s hand, but only managed to push it aside as the spell hit the ceiling with a crash.
-Pieces of stone fell on the floor.
+A shower of mortar and plaster fell on the floor.

-Hermione quickly grabbed the lucky chance; with her birch wand she shot a spell right into Japardice Lacroix’ heavy bag.
+Hermione quickly grabbed the lucky chance; with her birch wand she shot a spell right into Jade Lacroix’ heavy bag.
 She recognized the lofty beauty of the Slytherins’ at once.
-Dice used to be one year below them; nonetheless she still managed to capture the hearts of many seventh years.
+Jade used to be two years below them; nonetheless she still managed to capture the hearts of many seventh years.

-But she had something much more important than her beauty, and it was her unruly vanity, which bore a very important consequence for Hermione – she had always had a comb in her bag.
-Well, most Slytherin girls did, but Hermione wanted to be sure.
+But she had something much more important than her beauty, and it was her unruly vanity, which made her a perfect victim for Hermione – she always had a comb in her bag.
+Well, most Slytherin girls did, but Hermione had to be sure.

-As Japardice’s bag burst into pieces Hermione’s second wand retrieved the comb in a flash with a few long hairs in it.
+As Jade’s bag burst Hermione’s second wand retrieved the comb in a flash with a few long hairs in it.

 “No!” a girl shouted nearby.

-Snape’s tall frame stepped forth from the shadows and the confused group froze with mortal despair.
+Snape’s tall frame stepped forth from the shadows and the confused group froze in mortal despair.

 The boy, who must have been Frank Whitmann, got pale-green.